nikitavoloboev/data/looking-back/2021/2021-april.md

 Speaking of this wiki, I often catch myself on the thought of why am I even doing all this?
 I collected so many links & now notes.
 I don't think I should expect people to show [support for it on GitHub](https://github.com/sponsors/nikitavoloboev) but still.
 I am trying to come to terms that this wiki in itself is simply not enough to earn any money.
 I did make a [PDF of the entire wiki that people can buy](https://gumroad.com/l/everything-i-know).
 No one did of course. 😸

 Anyway.
 Need to focus better.
 Build real things!
 I do this wiki for myself, there is no need to get any validation for it.
 Seeking validation is waste of time anyway, what truly matters is impact.
 How many lives I have changed for the better.
-I do miss the pre Covid especially the special time I got to work in Rekki.
+I do miss the pre Covid life especially the special time I got to work in Rekki.
 Truly my favorite company and culture I've ever worked in.
 Want to build something as great myself soon.

 I am getting a better hang of how to use and utilize my wiki more.
 Starting from May, I want to truly focus my [monkey mind](https://waitbutwhy.com/2013/10/why-procrastinators-procrastinate.html) and start building.